Software

 Scanning network operators

-In order to see the coverage of NB-IoT or Cat-M in a certain location, use the function scanOperator().
+In order to see the coverage of NB-IoT or Cat-M in a certain location, use the function scanOperator()

-The list of the detected operators is stored in _buffer, and _length is the number of bytes in the buffer.
+The list of the detected operators is stored in _buffer

 Related variables:

-BG96._buffer → Buffer which stores the information requested
+→ Buffer which stores the information requested

-BG96._length → Number of bytes in buffer
+→ Number of bytes in buffer

 Example of how to scan network operators: https://development.libelium.com/nb-iot-23-scan-operator/